conda-forge/admin-requests/README.md

 ## Add a package output to a feedstock

 By default, `conda-forge` feedstocks cannot push packages to our channel that another feedstock makes.
 If you encountered an error when building your package indicating that the given package was not allowed for your feedstock (e.g., you moved a package build from one feedstock to another), you should request the output be added to the new feedstock via this repository.
 An example request is located in [examples/example-add-feedstock-output.yml](examples/example-add-feedstock-output.yml).
+You can add both glob patterns and package names.
 Make a PR putting your `.yml` request file in the `requests` directory and the `conda-forge/core` team will review it.